AmrMagdy00/AmrMagdy00/README.md

 ## 🚀 About Me

 Full Stack Developer skilled in .NET and JavaScript technologies.
-I build robust APIs with ASP.NET Core, Entity Framework, and SQL Server, and develop dynamic web apps using the MERN stack (MongoDB, Express.js, React.js, Node.js).
+I build robust APIs with ASP.NET Core, Entity Framework, and SQL Server, and develop dynamic web apps using the MERN stack (MongoDB, Express.js, React.js, Node.js), along with Next.js and TypeScript.
 Passionate about clean architecture, scalability, and continuous learning.

 - 🎓 Career shifter from Business Administration to Software Development
 - 💼 Former Backend Developer Intern at **EFG Holding**